Summary of occupation

 In WA, carpenters carrying out work valued at more than $20 000 must be registered as, or work under the supervision of, a registered building practitioner.
-Contact the Building Commission Division of the Department of Commerce (WA) for more information.
+Contact the Building Commission Division of the Department of Mines, Industry Regulation and Safety for more information.

 Workers in the construction industry must undergo safety induction training and be issued with a Construction Induction Card (commonly known as a "White Card").
-In WA, training is conducted by registered training organisations authorised by the WorkSafe Division of the Department of Commerce (WA).
+In WA, training is conducted by registered training organisations authorised by the WorkSafe Division of the Department of Mines, Industry Regulation and Safety.